cmolisee/session-storage-hub/README.md

 This file will be created and saved to the path specified in the command.

 When using the `--show-table` or `-s` command, the results will be printed to the terminal in a formatted table.

-## Makefile
-For ease of use you can update the Makefile with your own commands.

-Example 1:

-``run1:
-    $(VENV)/bin/jkpy -d -s -j "Labels = Code" -p "~/Desktop/output.txt" -l "a,b,c"
-``

-You can then run the above command with `make run1` and it will execute the command in its own subshell.
-* `$(VENV)` is the venv path variable specified in the Makefile and should be the same path you used when running install.
-* If you installed manually or created the venv at a different path then make sure you use that path with `/bin/jkpy` appended to it.

-Note: This is the same command as described at the bottom of the 'Basic Usage'

-***

-Example 2:

-``run2:
-    $(VENV)/bin/jkpy -d -s -j $(ARG1) -p $(ARG2) -l $(ARG3)
-``

-This is similar to example 1 except you can pass arguments.
-`make run2 ARG1='"Labels = Code"' ARG2='"~/Desktop/output.txt"' ARG3='"a,b,c"'`
-* Notice the single quote and the double quote.
-Arguments for jkpy need to be wrapped in double quotes and to pass those arguments properly through the Makefile command requires this syntax (or you can use escaped double quotes `"\"Labels = Code\""`)